 10 tips on foot care

-If you feel a digital biomechanical assessment and scan would help you please call Waverley Foot Clinic on 01252 716611.
+If you believe that a digital biomechanical assessment and scan could be beneficial for you, please call Waverley Foot Clinic on 01252 716611.

 Here are 10 tips from the College of Podiatry to keep your feet in good condition and prevent problems:

 Maintain clean and fresh feet by washing them daily with warm, soapy water.
 Avoid over-soaking, as it can deplete your skin’s natural oils.